 Policystring?Name of an ASP.NET Core authorization policy to evaluate

-Rolesstring?Comma-separated list of roles — the user must have at least one
+Rolesstring?Comma-separated list of roles.
+The user must have at least one.
+Role comparison is case-insensitive.

 [TraxAuthorize("MustBeInternal")]